 There are scads of variations of this three milks cake.
-But this one is our family favorite.
+But this one is our family’s favorite.
 The picky hubby isn’t totally on board, preferring chocolate chip cookies or brownies, but hey, you can’t win ’em all.
 If you’re new to making tres leches cake, here are a few tips on How to Make a Tres Leches Cake.

 - The cake is an egg heavy sponge cake.
 “Sponge” is key here as the cake must be able to absorb almost 4 cups of liquid.

 - Other recipes call for a butter cake or even using a yellow cake mix, but I’m on team sponge cake.

 - To facilitate absorption, use a fork, skewer or even a straw to poke numerous holes across the surface of the cake.
 This gives more real estate for the milks to soak into.